 What is this website?

-The Electronic Music Weblog site is for the use of students enrolled in Music 51: Intro to Electronic Music, Music 8: Intermediate Electronic Music, or Special Projects in Music (Music 77 – electronic music only).
+The Electronic Music Weblog site is for the use of students enrolled in Dan Mitchell’s Music 51: Intro to Electronic Music or Music 8: Intermediate Electronic Music.

 What will I learn in Intro to Electronic Music: Music 51?

 You will become competent at using entry-level sequencing software to create music using software synthesizers and computer software.
 By the end of the course you will be able to create short musical projects using these skills.
 You will also be a more knowledgeable consumer – very important if you are considering buying software and equipment.
 You will also learn about the development and history of electronic music.

 What software is used in the Electronic Music classes?

 We use a variety of programs including Logic, an integrated audio and MIDI sequencing application (Music 51 and Music 8); Reason, an integrated “virtual rack” program (Music 8), and others.